Students will be expected to:

 3.3.9 Forensic Psychology

 - Dealing with offending behaviour: the aims of custodial sentencing and the psychological effects of custodial sentencing.
-Recidivism.
 Behaviour modification in custody.
 Anger management and restorative justice programmes.

 3.3.10 Addiction